I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 Disadvantages

-• Currently, you can't send arbitrary request parameters to AI agents
+• Currently, you can't send arbitrary request parameters to the AI agent

-• While model ID, prompts, and past messages are sent, user IDs and arbitrary request parameters cannot be sent, so it seems difficult to handle Memory functions and request parameter-based processing.
-(Sorry if I've overlooked something...)
+• While model ID, prompt, and past messages are sent, user IDs or arbitrary request parameters can't be sent, making it difficult to handle Memory features or processing using request parameters.
+(I apologize if I missed something...)

-• Since conversation history is stored in DynamoDB deployed on the GenU side, Short-term Memory integration features might not be implemented.
+• Since conversation history is stored in DynamoDB deployed on the GenU side, integration features using Short-term Memory might not be implemented.

-As this is still an Experimental feature, I hope it will become more convenient with AgentCore integration in the future!
-Looking forward to it!
+Since it's currently an Experimental feature, I hope it will become more convenient in its integration with AgentCore in the future!!
+Looking forward to it!!

 Looking at the PR below, it seems various AgentCore features will be integrated in the future!